Joe Mixon Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Matchup vs. Los Angeles

-- Mixon's 66 rushing yards in his single career matchup against the Rams are 2.5 more yards than his over/under in Sunday's game.
+- Mixon had 66 rushing yards in his lone career matchup against the Rams, 3.5 more yards than his over/under in Sunday's game.

-- Mixon did not have a touchdown run in that contest against the Rams.
+- Mixon did not have a touchdown run in that matchup against the Rams.

-- Conceding 103.2 rushing yards per game, the Rams have the sixth-ranked run defense in the league.
+- The Rams give up 103.2 yards per game on the ground, the NFL's sixth-ranked rush defense.

-- This season the Rams have allowed 18 rushing TDs.
-They are ranked 23rd in the league in that category.
+- Mixon and the Bengals will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns allowed (18).

 Recent Performances